 Although microbial spoilage and contamination occurs in a wide range of fuel types, some have been found to be more susceptible than others.
 For example, straight chain paraffins tend to be more readily degraded than aromatics and olefins.

 The duration and conditions of storage are also important.
 If there is a low turnover of a stored fuel, such as in a strategic reserve, contamination is much more likely to develop.
 Poorly maintained or outdated storage facilities also present greater opportunities for contamination.

 In the majority of cases, in addition to the microbial contamination at the fuel water interface there is a sessile population attached to the tank walls.
 This is frequently overlooked.
 Unless treated it will act as an innoculum reservoir for future contamination.

-Algae-X Magnetic Fuel Conditioner (MFC) technology operates on the principle of induction ñ the process of combining kinetic and magnetic energy to influence the behavior of electrons.
-Algae-X provides a powerful magnetic field and the flow of fuel provides the kinetic energy.
+LG-X Magnetic Fuel Conditioner (MFC) technology operates on the principle of induction ñ the process of combining kinetic and magnetic energy to influence the behavior of electrons.
+The LG-X provides a powerful magnetic field and the flow of fuel provides the kinetic energy.

 As fuel deteriorates, clusters of fuel components and other fuel breakdown residue begin to accumulate, resulting in dark, hazy fuel with poor combustibility.
 The increase in size and mass of the fuel breakdown products lead to clogged filters and the build up of tank sludge (algae).

 Diesel engines return excess fuel not used for combustion back to the tank.
-This enables Algae-X, installed in the fuel line before the primary filter, to continuously treat the fuel and keep the entire system clean.
+This enables the LG-X, installed in the fuel line before the primary filter, to continuously treat the fuel and keep the entire system clean.

-In high-turnover fuel/oil terminals ALGAE-X is installed between the loading dock and the primary filter banks.
-In long-term storage ALGAE-X is installed in re-circulating systems to prevent fuel degradation and sludge build up.
+In high-turnover fuel/oil terminals the LG-X is installed between the loading dock and the primary filter banks.
+In long-term storage the LG-X is installed in re-circulating systems to prevent fuel degradation and sludge build up.